• November 14, 2022

 Third, the added complexity of the load cell and the logic and cabling to support it adds cost and points of failure to the system.
 The reduced reliability and increased costs can exclude linear motors from applications in which they might otherwise excel.
 Feedforward control helps to solve these problems.

-A 6-DoF Motion Platform Powered by Orca Series Linear Motors
+A 6-DoF Motion Platform Powered by ORCASeries Linear Motors

 A 24V linear electric motor or magnetic actuator Orca Series model.Iris Dynamics has a model for how the force output from a winding changes depending on the position of the shaft in the winding.
-This model is refined by automated calibration routines run by each Orca Series motor.
+This model is refined by automated calibration routines run by each ORCA Series motor.
 This information allows a feedforward control system to be implemented by measuring the position of the shaft with an array of hall sensors.
 The shaft position and calibration data are fed-forward along with the target force to arrive at a control signal.

-An Orca Series Linear Motor (ORCA6-24V)
+An ORCA Series Linear Motor (ORCA6-24V)

-Advantages of the Orca Series Feedforward Force Control
+Advantages of the ORCA Series Feedforward Force Control

-Regarding speed, Orca Series motors arrive at a new control signal every time the position is measured.
+Regarding speed, ORCA Series motors arrive at a new control signal every time the position is measured.
 By contrast, systems with force sensors arrive at a new control signal only after the previous control signal has propagated through the system, which includes measurement and communication delays.
-This difference gives Orca Series motors the edge in latency and control bandwidth.
+This difference gives ORCA Series motors the edge in latency and control bandwidth.

-Regarding reliability, Hall sensors are rugged, solid-state devices buried in epoxy within each Orca Series motor – immune to dust, debris and damage.
+Regarding reliability, Hall sensors are rugged, solid-state devices buried in epoxy within each ORCA Series motor – immune to dust, debris and damage.
 By contrast, force sensors are expensive, delicate devices.

-In terms of simplicity, the Iris Dynamics Orca Series motors require no external sensors, analog signal cables, or sensor amplifies.
+In terms of simplicity, the Iris Dynamics ORCA Series motors require no external sensors, analog signal cables, or sensor amplifies.
 Installation issues including sensor interference and wiring issues wont ever come up.

-Feedforward in Orca Series Motors
+Feedforward in ORCA Series Motors